astronomer/docs/astro/first-DAG-github-actions.md

 Specifically, you will:

-- Start an Astro trial
+- Start an Astro trial.
 - Authenticate and log in to Astro.
 - Create a Deployment.
 - Configure GitHub Actions.